 TOP TIP: Plan ahead a bit for this recipe!
 Wild rice takes time to cook -- sometimes as much as an hour!!
 Also, it needs a bit of time to cool down before assembling the salad. cool a bit.

 - Clean and wash the kale leaves.
 Start by removing your kale from the stem.
-It can be cut off, or use your thumb and index finger to slide along the stem, the kale leaves will come right off.
-Then cut it into bite sized pieces.
+It can be cut off, or use your thumb and index finger to slide along the stem, and the kale leaves will come right off.
+Then cut it into bite-sized pieces.

 - Massage the kale.
 Place the prepped kale in a bowl and drizzle with a touch of olive oil, salt, and lemon juice.
 Gently massage into the kale for 30 seconds or so.
 It won’t take long.

 TOP TIP: Is massaging the kale worth it?
 The only way I like kale is when it is massaged.
 It is so much better, to me anyway, massaged as opposed to right off the stem!
 It tenderizes the kale and cuts down the bitterness.

 - Now it is time to put it all together!
 Everything should be ready to go at this point.
 Place the massaged kale, wild rice, apples, toasted pecans, pomegranate arils, celery, and pepitas into a big bowl and toss it.

 - Add your favorite dressing and mix again!
 My favorite dressing to use on this salad is my creamy apple cider vinaigrette.

 How to Make Cold Wild Rice Salad Ahead

 This fall salad recipe is great to make ahead of time whether for the holidays or your weekly meal prep.
 Here's some tips to keep in mind.